This post contains affiliate links. If you click on a link and make a purchase I earn a commission at no extra cost for you.

-Picaridin is a clear non-greasy, non-water-soluble liquid that needs to be diluted into a carrier so it can be applied to the skin.
+Picaridin is a clear non-greasy, a non-water-soluble liquid that needs to be diluted into a carrier liquid so it can be applied to the skin.
 Depending on the concentration it is effective for up to 8 hours on mosquitos and up to 5 hours against ticks.
 Suitable products with low concentrations are considered safe for children over one year.

 How does Picaridin work?

 Being a true repellent, Picaridin deters insects, but unlike insecticides, it does not kill them.
 When applied onto the skin, it will slowly evaporate into the air forming a thin barrier above skin and clothing which prevents insects and ticks sensory organs to pick up the human scent.
 Or in simple words: For the bug, you will simply not be there.

 Being camouflaged like that helps to prevent diseases spread by mosquitos, like Zika Fever, West Nile Fever, Dengue Fever, Malaria, as well as tick-transmitted diseases such as Lyme disease, Babesiosis, Ehrlichiosis, Rocky Mountain Spotted Fever, and many more.

 The list of repellents containing Picaridin is long, there are a couple of dozen products available.
 It is sold in the form of sprays, lotions, pump sprays, aerosol sprays, or wipes.

 The concentration of the active ingredient in the various repellents is usually between 10% and 30%.
 As a rule of thumb, the higher the concentration, the more effective the product.